Albonycal/blog.albony.xyz/content/posts/airtel_vi_routing.md

 ![](/vi-bgptools.png)

-### VoWiFi (Voice Over WiFi) is very useful for places which have poor cellular coverage, But due to the horrible routing between the two ISPs the VoWiFi experience is bad.
+### ➜  VoWiFi (Voice Over WiFi) is very useful for places which have poor cellular coverage, But due to the horrible routing between the two ISPs the VoWiFi experience is bad.
 When I use VoWiFi (Vi SIM) on Airtel Broadband connection, there are constant call drops and stuttering.
-### VoWiFi is kinda similar to VoLTE (Voice over LTE)

-#### 3GPP (Third Generation Partnership Project) has defined a number of network domains that are used to describe different parts of the cellular network architecture.
+### ➜ 3GPP (Third Generation Partnership Project) has defined a number of network domains that are used to describe different parts of the cellular network architecture.

 #### The domains used for VoWiFi look like this: `epdg.epc.mnc022.mcc404.pub.3gppnetwork.org`